FlorentinaSimlinger/MySmartVocabularyTrainer/README.md

     - see and change or delete entries
     - delete the entire database
     - delete my profile
- - As a user I want to be able to save my profile
+ - As a user I want to be able to save my profile [implemented]
- - As a user I want to be able to reload my profile
+ - As a user I want to be able to reload my profile [implemented]

 ##Ideas for extended version
 - option to change existing entry if new entry with duplicate description is added